ambati-chaitanya/Student-Alcohol-Consumption/README.md

 3. Commit your changes (git commit -m 'Add new feature').
 4. Push to the branch (git push origin feature-branch).
 5. Open a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-### Instructions for Uploading to GitHub

-1. Create a file called `README.md` in the root of your repository.
-2. Paste the above content into the `README.md` file.
-3. Commit and push your changes to GitHub:
-    ```bash
-    git add README.md
-    git commit -m "Add README file"
-    git push origin main
-    ```

-This will add the `README.md` file to your GitHub repository, providing clear documentation for anyone accessing the project.